On Awakening AA…11th step in the Big Book

 If you toss seeds on a rocky surface it is unlikely to grow.
 The conditions aren’t good.
 However, if the conditions are good, namely fertile soil, adequate sunlight, and water, the seed grows and reaches its potential.

-Shifting from the chaotic thinking mind to innate wisdom is referred to as a spiritual experience or awakening in the Big Book.
+Shifting from the chaotic thinking mind to innate wisdom is called a spiritual experience or awakening in the Big Book.

 To illustrate, on page 27, Carl Jung explains this shift: